swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 ### Exercise : Resolve a Conflict

-Step 1 : Resolve the conflict by editing your mean.py file.
+Step 1 : Resolve the conflict by editing your simplestats.py file.
 It should look run as expected and should look exactly like your version, but with the PI's changes included.

 Step 2 : Add the updated version and commit

-    $ git add mean.py
+    $ git add simplestats.py
     $ git commit -m "merged from upstream"
     $ git push origin master

+## A GitHub Tour

+Let's take a look at Issues and Milestones, both of which are great project planning tools.

 ## Extra Credit